KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/miscellaneous.md

 This <b>is</b> a private transaction.
 Using zk-SNARK technology inherited from Zcash, this transaction moves funds from one address <b>without leaving any data available in the public domain for later observation.</b>

 So long as the user does not reveal any information regarding this transaction, no other party may ever know the amount, specific time, or destination of funds in this transaction.
-The user may also consider enhancing their privacy through services such as the [Tor](https://www.torproject.org/).
+The user may also consider enhancing their privacy through services such as [Tor](https://www.torproject.org/).

 All privacy from zk-SNARK technology is derived solely as a part of this type of transaction.